bancobpi/style-guide/docs/specification-rules/schema.md

  storeType | number | 1,2,3,4 | BAD example
  storeType | enum | small,medium,large,extra_large | GOOD example

- With the example above it is clear that the good example is much more user friendly.
+ With the example above it is clear that the good example is much more user friendly and self-explanatory.